felipeg48/cloud-foundry-notes/rabbitmq-notes/README.md

 #### Compile the two Projects:

-These projects are a Web projects, they depend only on:
+These projects are a Spring Boot Web projects and they depend only on:
 - spring-boot-starter-web
 - spring-boot-starter-amqp
 - spring-boot-starter-actuator